-We made our own stargazer telescopes so we could pretend to be an astronomer.
+My little learners made their own stargazer telescopes so we could pretend to be an astronomer.
 It’s a simple but fun craft using simple supplies!
-We used blue paint with a little silver glitter paint to paint a cardboard roll.
+We used blue paint with a little silver glitter paint to paint a cardboard roll or paper towel tube.
 Then we added sparkly star stickers.

 We learned about constellations and cut apart constellation cards to look at through our telescopes.
-We learned that the name of the scientist who studies the night sky is called an astronomer.
+We learned that the name of the scientist who studies the night sky and outer space is called an astronomer.

-Using shape design mats and blue and yellow foam stars from the Experience Preschool curriculum, the children worked in pairs to match stars to the mat and complete constellations.
+Using the shape design mats and blue and yellow foam stars from the Experience Preschool curriculum, the children worked in pairs to match stars to the mat and complete constellations.

-It’s good for them to learn to work together and take turns.
+It’s good for children to learn to work together and take turns.

-These are star wands that “twinkle”.
-Stars shine a constant light but the movement of dust and rocks in the atmosphere makes stars look like they twinkle.
+These are star wands that “twinkle.”
+Stars shine a constant light, but the movement of dust and rocks in the atmosphere makes stars look like they twinkle.
 Our dancing stars were the perfect prop for music and movement time.
 Simply have the children cut star shapes, decorate them with marker and glitter if desired, and add a craft stick.
 This simple activity develops fine motor skills and focuses on the star shape.
 Children can print their names on the back if desired.

 Our constellation paintings are super easy but turn out beautiful.
 Simply paint black construction paper with silver glitter paint.